la2050/archive/_projects/2016/food-democracy-in-la-creating-policy-ideas-for-a-healthy-fair-food-system.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Los Angeles Food Policy Council will catalyze, coordinate and connect over 300 local organizations and hundreds more stakeholders to create a NEW Good Food For All Agenda – a visionary policy platform for health and resiliency in our local food system.
+Combining data and community perspectives, the new Good Food For All Agenda will translate community priorities to policy makers so that all Angelenos can enjoy healthy, sustainable food.
 project_impact: '["Access to healthy food","Obesity","Resilient communities"]'
 project_proposal_best_place: >-
   Los Angeles sits at the heart of the largest food producing region in the